Konftel ZTI – Just plug it in

 “The devices shouldn't need to come to us first before delivery to the customers.
 We can solve this with the support of Konftel Zero Touch Installation,says Samuel Beckstrand.”

 It's basically about remote configuration of IP conference phones via a data file with settings.
 The devices download the file from a provisioning server, sometimes referred to as a device management server.
 The function is also used when centrally upgrading phone software.
-How this is done is described in our Quick Guide: Konftel 300IP Device Management.
+How this is done is described in our Quick Guide: Konftel 300IP Device Management or Konftel 800 Device Management (found on pages 126-140).

 IP Telephony in brief